kubeslice-ent/egs-installation/README.md

 ### 3. **Kubeslice Controller Installation Settings (Mandatory)**

    **Note: This section is MANDATORY for EGS installation.
-Configure the controller settings according to your environment.**
+Configure the controller settings according to your environment.** **For the complete controller configuration example, see [egs-installer-config.yaml](egs-installer-config.yaml#L70-L120)**.

    ```yaml
    # Kubeslice Controller Installation Settings